 Finding a Noterliği (Notary) in Turkey

-You can also search for a local Notary by using the "Noterlikleri" directory on the website of the Turkish Chamber of Notaries.
-Additionally, you can ask for recommendations from friends or colleagues, or check the local directory or government website.
-It's important to choose a reputable and licensed Noterliği to ensure that your legal documents are properly notarized.
+You can also search for a local Notary by using the "Noterlikleri" directory on the Turkish Chamber of Notaries website.
+Additionally, you can ask for recommendations from friends or colleagues or check the local directory or government website.
+Choosing a reputable and licensed Noterliği is essential to ensure that your legal documents are properly notarized.